Updated January 2021, last review February 2022

 Chlamydia felis, typical of the genus Chlamydia, is a Gram-negative rod-shaped coccoid bacterium; its cell wall is devoid of peptidoglycan.
-As an obligate intracellular parasite it lacks the ability to replicate autonomously (Becker, 1978).
+As an obligate intracellular parasite, it lacks the ability to replicate autonomously (Becker, 1978).

-The genome of Chlamydia felis has recently been sequenced (Azuma et al 2006).
+The genome of C. felis has been sequenced (Azuma et al., 2006).
 There is extensive nucleotide sequence homology between the genomes of various Chlamydia species.
-The membrane contains important families of proteins; the major outer membrane proteins (MOMPs) and polymorphic outer membrane proteins (POMPs).
+The membrane contains important families of proteins: the major outer membrane proteins (MOMPs) and polymorphic outer membrane proteins (POMPs).
 The organism attaches to sialic acid receptors of cells.
-It has a unique pattern of replication within cells, involving reticulate bodies (RB) and elementary bodies (EB).
+It has a unique pattern of replication within cells, involving reticulate bodies and elementary bodies.
 The latter represent the infectious forms of the micro-organism that are released following cell lysis.
-Some Chlamydia felis isolates appear to contain plasmids, and this may be related to their pathogenic ability (Everson et al., 2003).
+Some C. felis isolates appear to contain plasmids, and this may be related to their pathogenic ability (Everson et al., 2003).

 Infected cats develop antibodies and kittens appear to be protected initially for the first one or two months of life by maternally derived antibodies (Wills, 1986).

-The nature of the protective immune response to Chlamydia infection is uncertain.
-However cellular immune responses are believed to play a crucial role in protection (Longbottom & Livingstone, 2004).
-The major outer membrane proteins (MOMPs) and polymorphic outer membrane proteins (POMPs) are important targets for protective immune responses in other species (Longbottom & Livingstone, 2004) and have been shown to exist in the cat (Harley et al 2007).
+The nature of the protective immune responses to Chlamydia infection is uncertain.
+However cellular immune responses are believed to play a crucial role in protection (Longbottom and Livingstone, 2006).
+The MOMPs and POMPs are important targets for protective immune responses in other species (Longbottom and Livingstone, 2006) and have been shown to exist in the cat (Harley et al., 2007).

 Direct detection methods

-It is possible to identify infection by culture but PCR techniques are now the preferred option for diagnosing Chlamydia infection (EBM grade III).
+It is possible to identify infection by culture, but PCR techniques are now the preferred option for diagnosing Chlamydia infection.
 Such techniques are extremely sensitive and avoid problems with poor viability of the organisms.
-Ocular swabs are generally used for isolation (Fig. 3), although a recent study did not find a significant difference in the ability to detect C. felis by PCR from ocular, oropharyngeal, nasal and tongue swabs, suggesting that other sampling sites can be used (Schulz et al., 2015).
-Additionally, organisms may also be detected in vaginal swabs, abortuses and rectal swabs, although these are seldom used diagnostically.
-Since the organism is intracellular, it is necessary to obtain good quality ocular swabs that include cells.
+Ocular swabs are generally used as samples (Fig. 3), although a recent study did not find a significant difference in the ability to detect C. felis by PCR from ocular, oropharyngeal, nasal and tongue swabs, suggesting that other sampling sites can be used (Schulz et al., 2015).
+Additionally, organisms may also be detected in vaginal swabs, aborted foetuses and rectal swabs, although these are seldom used diagnostically.
+Since the organism is intracellular, it is necessary to obtain good quality swabs that include cells.
 It has been shown that the topical anaesthetic proxymetacaine does not appear to affect PCR amplification of chlamydial DNA from ocular swabs (Segarra et al., 2011).

 Indirect detection methods

 Chlamydia infection in cats can be treated very effectively with antibiotics.
-Systemic antibiotics are more effective than local treatment (Sparkes et al., 1999).
-Tetracyclines are generally regarded as the antibiotics of choice for chlamydial infections (Déan et al., 2005).
-Doxycycline has the advantage of requiring only a single daily dose and is most frequently used at a dosage of 10 mg/kg orally, although 5 mg/kg orally twice daily can be used if vomiting occurs with single day dosing.
+Systemic antibiotics are more effective than local topical treatment (Sparkes et al., 1999).
+Tetracyclines are generally regarded as the antibiotics of choice for chlamydial infections (Dean et al., 2005).
+Doxycycline has the advantage of requiring only a single daily dose and is most frequently used at a daily dosage of 10 mg/kg orally, although 5 mg/kg orally twice daily can be used if vomiting occurs with single day dosing.
 Administration of the hyclate preparation of doxycycline should always be followed by food or water because of the possibility of it inducing oesophagitis in cats with incomplete swallowing.
-Studies have shown that treatment must be maintained for 4 weeks to ensure elimination of the organism (Dean et al 2005).
-In some cats recrudescence may be noted some time after discontinuation of therapy.
+Studies have shown that treatment must be maintained for 4 weeks to ensure elimination of the organism (Dean et al., 2005).
+In some cats, recrudescence may be noted some time after discontinuation of therapy.
 Continuation of treatment for two weeks after resolution of clinical signs is recommended.
 Tetracyclines have potential side effects in young cats although these appear to be less common with doxycycline than oxytetracycline.
 Alternative antibiotics may be considered if this is a concern.
 Both enrofloxacin and pradofloxacin have shown some efficacy against Chlamydia spp.
-(Gerhardt et al., 2007; Hartmann et al., 2008), although pradofloxacin would be preferred over enrofloxacin in view of the diffuse retinal degeneration and acute blindness that has been reported following enrofloxacin treatment in cats, albeit very rarely.
-A 4-week course of therapy with clavulanic acid potentiated amoxicillin may represent the safest choice in young kittens (Sturgess et al., 2001).
+(Gerhardt et al., 2006; Hartmann et al., 2008), although pradofloxacin would be preferred over enrofloxacin in view of the diffuse retinal degeneration and acute blindness that has been reported following enrofloxacin treatment in cats, albeit very rarely.
+A 4-week course of therapy with clavulanic acid potentiated amoxicillin may represent the safest choice of alternative to doxycycline in young kittens (Sturgess et al., 2001).

 Chlamydia felis vaccines are non-core.
-Both inactivated and modified live vaccines based on whole Chlamydia organism are available as part of multivalent vaccine preparations.
+Both inactivated and modified live (attenuated) vaccines, based on whole Chlamydia organisms, are available, but only as components of multivalent vaccine preparations.
 Vaccines are effective in protecting against clinical manifestation of the disease, however, not against occurrence of infection (Wills et al., 1987).
-No reliable data are available to compare efficacy of inactivated versus modified live vaccines.
+No reliable data are available to compare the efficacy of inactivated versus modified live vaccines.

 Vaccination should be considered for cats at risk of exposure to infection, particularly in multicat environments, and if there has been a previous history of Chlamydia infection.

-Vaccination of kittens generally begins at 8-10 weeks of age with a second injection 3-4 weeks later at around 12 weeks of age.
+Vaccination of kittens generally begins at 8-9 weeks of age with a second injection 3-4 weeks later at around 12 weeks of age.
 Limited information is available about the duration of immunity.
 There is some evidence that previously infected cats can become vulnerable to re-infection after a year or more.
 Annual boosters are recommended for cats that are at continued risk of exposure to infection.

 Disease control in specific situations

-Chlamydia can be a significant cause of disease in rescue shelters but is generally a less significant problem than respiratory viruses.
+Chlamydia infection can be a significant cause of disease in rescue shelters but is generally a less significant problem than respiratory viruses (McManus et al., 2014).
 Vaccination should be considered if there has been a previous history of Chlamydial disease in the shelter.
-Since close contact is necessary for transmission and the organism has MGP: low viability outside the host, single housing of cats and routine hygiene measures should avoid cross infection.
+Since close contact is necessary for transmission and the organism has low viability outside the host, single housing of cats and routine hygiene measures should avoid cross infection.
 Whenever cats are maintained together longer term, they should be vaccinated regularly.